drod-96/efficient_clustering/README.md

 ## Case study DHNs

-17 DHNs have been studied in this work.
+The study investigates the performances of the proposed approach on *17* different DHNs (i.e., sizes, thermal demands, etc.).
 The topology files and visualisation figures can be found in [the studied DHNs folder](studied_dhns/).
-Substation nodes are represented by circles, red-filled for heat sources and white-filled for heat consumers.
-The edges represent the pair of pipes (supply and return) which directions follow the supply pipes directions.
+In our approach, the DHN is viewed as one-layered directed graph times series on the nodes and edges.

+- **Nodes** represent heat <span style="color:blue">consumers</span>, heat <span style="color:red">producers</span> or pipes junctions points
+- **Edges** represent both identifical supply and return pipes oriented along the supply pipes

 Edges are colored in black.
 However, we indicate in red dashed the edges which pipes have flux inversions.

 ## Packages installation